 Annual membership costs $115 per calendar year - talk to our Registrar, Male/Female Rep or other Committee Member pool side with any questions or concerns.

 You will be asked to fill in a form to provide us with your details, and soon after we receive it back from you, you will get an automated email from us explaining how to register on the Masters Swimming NSW website.
 You can pay your membership fee securely online via debit or credit card.
-If you are under 26 or a pensioner, you qualify for our subsidised membership fee, and the club will reimburse this to you later.
-You must pay the full membership fee to Masters Swimming up front.
+If you are under 26, a pensioner or unemployed, you qualify for our subsidised membership fee, please advise our club registrar before you join by talking to them at the pool or emailing firstname.lastname@example.org.

 Swim With Pride.